foxshakeitoff/MicroSoft_Movie_Analysis/readme.md

 # Data Preparation
 ## Table previews
-table **previews** are showned below to give a brief peep into datas that will be worked on.
+Table **previews** are showned below to give a brief peep into datas that will be worked on.

 # Exploratory Data Analysis
 ### Budgets